 Linguistics complements the study of literature, allowing you to gain an understanding of how language works and how we communicate with each other.
 You will develop systematic ways of looking at examples as diverse as youth language in our multicultural and multilingual cities, or the English used in the media and politics.
 You will consider how new technologies shape the form of English and whether the spread of English in the world is changing or even killing other languages.

 In your first year you will follow foundation modules introducing you to various aspects of linguistic and literary theory alongside modules focusing on particular aspects of both subjects.
 Advanced options in second and final years permit you to concentrate on the areas of literature and linguistics that interest you the most.

 Why study Comparative Literature and Linguistics at Queen Mary?

-Comparative Literature and Linguistics are taught in the thriving School of Languages, Linguistics and Film.
-In the Government’s most recent Research Assessment Exercise (RAE 2008), we were ranked highly for the quality of the research being carried out by staff.
-In particular, Linguistics was ranked 1st in the UK.
+The School of Languages, Linguistics and Film are consistently highly praised for the quality of the research being carried out by staff.
+In particular, Linguistics was ranked 1st in the UK (Research Excellence Framework 2014).
 While at many universities, comparative literature often sits within the English department, at Queen Mary it is an invigorating, growing and dynamic department in its own right – a reflection of our commitment to the subject.
 This means that you will be taught by leading specialists of international standing whose cutting-edge research informs their high-quality teaching.

 We also did well in the latest National Student Survey, with 94 per cent of students of Comparative Literature were satisfied with the quality of the programme overall; 89 per cent of students of Linguistics gave the teaching on their programme top rating.